adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

     def __init__(self,head=None):
         self.head = head
 ```

-Add a method insert_head , first it will take a data  and create a Node by it and set it to the variable new_node.
+Add a method "insert_head" , first it will take a data  and create a Node by it and set it to the variable new_node.
 Then set the pointer of this node towards the next node by sending self.head as parameter.
 As at the beginning the head is None so the pointer will be set to the None.
 Now, we will set the node we created as head.
 So, what does this method do ?
 The method take data and insert is as head in the linked list.

 ```python